RackHD/docs/docs/rackhd/graphs.rst

 that can be used to customize the task.
 All values set in the options objects are considered defaults, and can be overridden within the Graph definition.
 Additionally, the options values can be overridden again by the data in the API request made to run the graph.

-For exampe, a simple task definition with options looks like this:
+For example, a simple task definition with options looks like this:

 ::